syncfusion-content/wpf-docs/wpf/Ribbon/PatternsAndPractices.md

 For better control customization MVVM pattern can be followed.
 The following steps illustrate a simple MVVM pattern with Ribbon control

-1.Create new WPF project
+1. Create new WPF project

-2.Add `Model` class for each element which need to be included in Ribbon control.
+2. Add `Model` class for each element which need to be included in Ribbon control.
 In this sample class has been created for RibbonTab, RibbonBar and RibbonItem

 ### Model

+{% capture codesnippet1 %}
 {% tabs %}

 {% highlight C# %}